-Rail Terminal Development Project: Upon approval of this plan, the ability of the Debtor to generate revenue and advance its development plans will be greatly enhanced.
+Rail Terminal Development Project: Upon approval of this Plan, the ability of the Debtor to generate revenue and advance its development plans will be greatly enhanced.
 The primary asset of the Debtor is 404 Acres of Industrial Property, Zoned Industrial 2 and located in Calcasieu Parish, Louisiana.
 The Debtor has conceptually designed an Industrial Park on the site that includes a Multimodal Rail Terminal capable of handling large unit trains used to transport crude oil and construction aggregates.
 The Development is designed to accommodate up to 4 primary occupants that can benefit from the cost savings seen from the reduction in freight cost that come with the use of large dedicated power unit trains.
-The Debtor intends to finalize all pre-construction development tasks and execute participation agreements and property sales contracts with at least primary least primary occupants within 180 days of plan approval. by year end 2013.
+The Debtor intends to finalize all pre-construction development tasks and execute participation agreements and property sales contracts with at least primary occupants within 270 days of Plan approval.
 Primary occupant number one would handle the bulk delivery and sale of construction aggregates such as limestone and sand.
 Primary Occupant number two would provide terminal services and a local pipeline connection capable of handling unit train shipments of crude oil.
 Debtor has received serious inquiries from multiple prospects interested in providing capital and expertise to jointly develop each line of business associated with the primary occupants.
 The entities making these inquiries range from private equity firms to Fortune 100 Companies.

 It is the Debtors intent to immediately move into the final engineering phase of the Terminal Development Project.
-The plan authorizes the Debtor to expend funds necessary to complete the engineering design of all rail tracks located within the Terminal.
-The pre construction development cost necessary to bring the Terminal to a point which will allow the Debtor to accurately fix all costs, including cost of construction and all other development expenses, are necessary costs that must be incurred to obtain the information necessary to finalize negotiations with property purchasers and or equity providers.
+The Plan authorizes the Debtor to expend funds necessary to complete the engineering design of all rail tracks located within the Terminal.
+The pre-construction development cost necessary to bring the Terminal to a point which will allow the Debtor to accurately fix all costs, including cost of construction and all other development expenses, are necessary costs that must be incurred to obtain the information necessary to finalize negotiations with property purchasers and or equity providers.
 These steps should be completed before any final development agreements are executed with equity providers and prior to binding sales contract execution.
 The engineering process is necessary to ensure the Developer is aware of all potential cost necessary for the property development.
 This knowledge allows the Developer to appropriately price the developed parcels for sale.
-The Debtor estimates the total pre development cost to be no greater than \$240,000.00.
-The initial cash to fund these cost shall come from the receivables due the Debtor, as well as other cash generated from new business.
+The Debtor estimates the total pre-development cost to be no greater than \$400,000.00.
+The initial cash to fund these cost shall come from a combination of receivables due the Debtor, cash generated from new business and or a new credit facility to be secured with the Debtor's assets.
 If any cash amounts collected are determined to be the cash collateral of the Secured Creditor, Debtor shall take the steps necessary to properly account for the use of such cash and reflect the use thereof clearly in its financial statements.
-The plan allows for adequate protection of the Secured Creditor through its first lien position on the development property.
+The Plan allows for adequate protection of the Secured Creditor through its first lien position on the development property.

-The Debtors development site is strategically located to allow industrial tenants and property purchasers to service the various industrial expansion projects that are planned for the area.
+The Debtor's development site is strategically located to allow industrial tenants and property purchasers to service the various industrial expansion projects that are planned for the area.
 Southwest Louisiana is poised to become the natural gas export capital of the world.
 The Interstate Pipeline and Liquefied Natural Gas Terminal Infrastructure already located in the area have provided the base from which the following projects will be built: